Research & Surveys

 How do other plants contribute to buckthorn control?

-FMR ecologist Alex Roth has researched the importance of replanting to suppress buckthorn once it's removed.
+FMR Conservation Director Alex Roth has researched the importance of replanting to suppress buckthorn once it's removed.
 His co-authored paper was published in 2020 by the scientific journal Restoration Ecology.
+In 2022, he co-authored a paper comparing how various seeding and planting regimes affect future buckthorn success.
 His studies on the role of dense forest cover in controlling buckthorn have also contributed to the U of M's Cover It Up project.

-Alex has also published other papers on invasive plants in Minnesota that aim to better our understanding of how and why species like buckthorn invade and take over:
+Alex has also published other papers on invasive plants in Minnesota that aim to better our understanding of how and why species like buckthorn spread so rapidly:

 - Oecologia (2015): Invasive earthworms interact with abiotic conditions to influence the invasion of common buckthorn